Bethenia Owens-Adair: First marriage

-On April 17, 1856, Owens gave birth to her first child, George Owens at the age of 16.
+On April 17, 1856, Owens gave birth to her first child, George Owens, at the age of 16.
 A family member in California, Aunt Kelly, offered to adopt the boy and raise him as her own, but Owens refused.
-It was around this time that Owens and Hill's relationship began to decline.
-On multiple occasions her husband beat their son, and purportedly choked her.
-This led Owens to seek for a divorce.
-Owens’ mother supported her decision, while her father wished she try to save her marriage.
+It was around this time that Owens and Hill's relationship began to show evidence of decline.
+On multiple occasions, Hill physically abused their son, and purportedly choked Owens, leading Owens to seek a divorce.
+Owens' mother supported her decision, while her father wished her try to save her marriage.
 Faced with possible social dishonor caused by divorce and her father's advice, she agreed and returned to Hill.
-Owen's father even offered to support their move back to Oregon, in addition to giving them an acre of land, so they could be closer to family.
+Owens' father offered to support their return to Oregon, in addition to giving them an acre of land, so they could be closer to family.
 Owens and Hill accepted the help and agreed to move back.

-The two moved back to Oregon, but rather than investing in the land, Hill instead went into business with a bricklayer, an endeavor he was advised against by both the family and Owens.
-The venture was unsuccessful, and Owens and George were forced to live in a tent during this time.
-The poor living conditions led her to contract Typhoid Fever.
-Her parents took her and George back into their home and helped nurse her back to health.
-This incident resulted in an argument between Owens’ parents and Hill.
+The two moved back to Oregon, and Hill went into business with a bricklayer, against the advice of the Owens.
+The venture was unsuccessful, and Owens and her son were forced to live in a tent.
+The poor living conditions led her to contract typhoid fever.
+Her parents took her and George back into their home and helped nurse Owens back to health.
+This incident resulted in an argument between Owens' parents and Hill.
 Tom Owens wanted to write the deed for the acre in his daughter's name, rather than Hill's, which created tension in the relationship.
-Not long after, another incident of abuse occurred between Hill and George which resulted in Owens leaving to return to her parents’ home.
-This decision was ultimately supported by her parents.
+Not long after, another incident of abuse occurred between Hill and his son, which resulted in Owens returning to her parents' home.
+This decision was supported by her parents.
 Hill attempted to reconcile the relationship on multiple occasions, but Owens refused him and the two were officially divorced in 1859.
 Bethenia was 18 years old at the time.